-Glycerin is naturally sweet, so this Homemade Vanilla Extract tastes lovely just as it is.
+Glycerine is naturally sweet, so this Homemade Vanilla Extract tastes lovely just as it is.
 My son LOVES licking the spoon when I bake with it!

-But first, I should explain something.
+Before we get to the recipe, I should explain something.
 In reality, this is not truly an extract.
 Since there is no alcohol used it really is a vanilla flavor since alcohol extracts better than the alternatives.
 However, if you are needing to avoid alcohol, this works great.

 Homemade Alcohol-Free Vanilla Extract